alvimmh/core-identity-server/README.md

 ## signing key management

-Download the RSA private key from LastPass for the appropirate environment, rename it to remove the .txt extension and place it in src/CoreIdentityServer/keys directory.
+Download the RSA private key from confidential source for the appropirate environment, rename it to remove the .txt extension and place it in src/CoreIdentityServer/keys directory.

 The contents of this directory are git ignored.
 The highest level of security and awareness must be maitained dealing with this key.
-Information on how to create this key is in the LastPass record.
+Information on how to create this key is in the confidential source record.

 ## initialize databases